aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgbuilderextensions/onend/_index.md

 ---
 title: SVGBuilderExtensions.OnEnd
 second_title: Aspose.SVG for .NET API Reference
-description: SVGBuilderExtensions method.
+description: SVGBuilderExtensions OnEnd method.
 Sets the onend attribute defining a script to be run at the end of the animation
 type: docs
 weight: 1410
 url: /net/aspose.svg.builder/svgbuilderextensions/onend/